 - Morgan, Vance G., 1994.
 Foundation of Cartesian Ethics, Atlantic Highlands, NJ: Humanities Press.

-- Rodis-Lewis, Genevieve, 1962.
-La Morale de Descartes, Paris: Presses Universitaires de France.
+- Rodis-Lewis, Genevieve, 1970.
+La Morale de Descartes, 3rd edition, Paris: Presses Universitaires de France.

 - –––, 1987.
 “Le Denier Fruit de la Métaphysique Cartésienne: La Générosité,” Les Études philosophiques, 1: 43–54.